pratimes/jellygray/README.md

 # jellygray
-A clean jellyfin skin with hints of gray
+A clean jellyfin skin with joy of gray